 AcceptingCREMS Students, Graduate Students, Summer Students, Volunteers

 I am a practicing family physician.
-I completed my MD at the University of Toronto in 1984,and my MSc at the institute for Health Policy and Management Evaluation, University of Toronto in 2010.
+I completed my MD at the University of Toronto in 1984, institute and my MSInstitutefor Health Policy and Management Evaluation, University of Toronto in 2010.

-I am UTOPIAN's Deputy Director, a Clinician Scientist at DFCM, Scientist at North York General Hospial and Adjunct Scientist at ICES Central.
+I am UTOPIAN's Deputy Director, a Clinician Scientist at DFCM, Scientist at North York General Hospital and Adjunct Scientist at ICES Central.